cjacker/opensource-toolchain-8051/README.md

 [naken_asm](https://github.com/mikeakohn/naken_asm) is an assembler for MSP430, dsPIC, ARM, MIPS, 65xx, 68000, 8051/8052, Atmel AVR8, and others.
 It can be used with any 8051 models from any vendors.

-I perfer to use assemblly language to learn 8051, since 8051 architecture is simple and the instruction set is very easy to use. using asm will help you understand the RAM layout, SFRs, etc better.
+I perfer to use assemblly language to learn 8051, since 8051 architecture is simple and the instruction set is very easy to use. using asm will help you to understand the RAM layout, SFRs, etc better.

 Usually, most of dist. provide naken_asm, you can install naken_asm from your distribution's package repository directly.